It’s a soft life when it’s hard to imagine a home without a sofa… or any other upholstered pieces to keep it company in your living room/den/lounge.

 Don’t make assumptions about the actual framework construction of a prospective piece of furniture.
 If it “talks” to you when you sit on it, something is amiss.

 Also, notice the little things, like whether the seams are straight and finished well.
 Make careful inquiries of the salesperson and consider the reputation of the store where you are considering purchase.

-If it’s cheap, it’s probably because it’s poorly madwith cheap materials.
+If it’s cheap, it’s probably because it’s poorly made with cheap materials.

 Here’s what you want: top of the line kiln dried hardwood, (maple, for example), both glued and screwed at the joints, and eight-way hand tied coiled springs to minimize warping.
-Some companies use what’s known as a “sinuous coil” (sort of a coil stretched and flattened long ways) and that’s also satisfactory.
+Some companies use what’s known as a “sinuous coil” (sort of a coil stretched and flattened long ways) and that’s also satisfactory but obvious not designed for longevity as the hand tied coils would be.
 The main idea is stability.